10 financial considerations for retired married couples.

 - To downsize or not to downsize?
 This is the question that many retirees are asking themselves.
 The fact is the value of your home may not be what it was a few years ago, so looking to sell it to add to your retirement funds may not be the most prudent action to take right now.
 After you consider all the time and costs involved, the inconvenience of packing and moving, as well as any depreciation your house may have incurred, you should think about whether or not selling at this time is worth all the trouble.

 - Have you considered long-term care insurance?
 Health insurance can cover a lot, but there can be situations that are not covered.
 At some point, we all may need some sort of long-term care.
 Will a spouse or other family members realistically be able to help?
 It may be difficult if you need help with everyday tasks, such as getting dressed.
 The costs associated with long-term care services may be expensive and prices can vary by region.
-Long-term care Insurance may be a possible answerable to help with some of the costs.
-See http://www.newyorklife.com/products/long-term-care-cost for more information.
+Long-term care insurance may be a possible answer to help with some of the costs.
+See www.newyorklife.com/products/long-term-care-cost for more information.

 - Are you financially liquid and flexible?
 The same investment strategy you’ve been following during the accumulation stage may not be the optimal one after retirement.
 Since you’ll be partly dependent on these assets going forward, it is wise to consider taking a more conservative approach.
 You can’t afford to take the same risks to increase your assets as you once did, so maybe it’s time you shift gears to ensure the smooth ride you’ve been looking forward to all these years.
 In addition to shifting assets with preservation in mind, also consider how you can make those assets a little more liquid and flexible, just in case you need them unexpectedly.

 - Should you retire?
-A lot of people are realizing that even with all the planning, saving, and investing, they’ve done over the years that they may still need to work just a little longer or start a second career, doing what you really have always wanted to do.
+A lot of people are realizing that even with all the planning, saving, and investing, they’ve done that they may still need to work just a little longer or start a second career, doing what you really have always wanted to do.